-- display extensive, systematic and profound knowledge of the methodology of research, including coherent and critical understanding of key terms, rules, concepts and principles in this context: - analyse and synthesise this knowledge through independent evaluation of appropriate themes from one or more of the pericopes from the Bible languages which are suited to research methodology, by presenting them in various relevant formats; - identify complex problems relating to the practical methodology of research as applied to the Bible languages; display conceptual precision with regard to the methodology of research through a practical process of data collection, organisation, critical analysis and interpretation; and effectively defend a viewpoint or present a hypothesis based on a pericope from the Bible languages in the form of a well-reasoned, logical and coherent argument in class context by means of individual or group methods.
+- display extensive, systematic and profound knowledge of research methodology with coherent and critical understanding of key terms, rules, concepts, principles and theories in this regard; - critically analyse and synthesise this knowledge through independent analysis of themes

+- relating to research in an ancient language in support of key terms, rules, concepts, principles and theories; present the result in various formats; - identify complex problems relating to research of an ancient language: - show conceptual precision with regard to research of an ancient language by means of a process of data collection, organisation, critical analysis and interpretation; - successfully defend a viewpoint or present a hypothesis in the form of a reasoned, logical and coherent argument in one of the ancient languages.

-Module code: BBTL672(16) Year module NQF-level: 8
+Module code: ANTS672 (8) Semester 1 NQF-level: 8

-Title: Linguistics and Literature Study for Bible Languages
+Title: Textual Methodology for Ancient Languages

-- display extensive, systematic and profound knowledge of meaningful developments within General Language and Literature Study, including coherent and critical understanding of key terms, rules, concepts and principles in this context; - identify and synthesise this knowledge critically through independent evaluation of appropriate themes from the Bible languages which relate to developments within General Language and Literature Study by presenting them in various relevant formats; - identify complex problems in the Bible Languages which relate to developments within General Language and Literature Study; display conceptual precision with regard to developments within General Language and Literature Study through a practical process of data collection, organisation, critical analysis and interpretation; and effectively defend a standpoint or present a hypothesis in the form of a well-reasoned, logical and coherent argument in class context by means of individual or group methods.
+- display extensive, systematic and profound knowledge of the developments in the study of Linguistics and Literature with coherent and critical understanding of key terms, rules, concepts, principles and theories in the study of Ancient Languages; - critically analyse and synthesise this knowledge through independent analysis of themes relating to the study of Linguistics and Literature in support of key terms, rules, concepts, principles and theories; present the result in various formats; - identify complex problems relating to the study of Linguistics and Literature; - show conceptual precision with regard to the study of Linguistics and Literature by means of a process of data collection, organisation, critical analysis and interpretation; - successfully defend a viewpoint or present a hypothesis in the form of a reasoned, logical and coherent argument in class context through the use of individual or group methods.